Zipcar

 Zipcar is an American car-sharing company and a subsidiary of Avis Budget Group.
-Zipcar provides vehicle reservations to its members, billable by the minute, hour or day; members may have to pay a monthly or annual membership fee in addition to car reservations charges.
+Zipcar gives members access to book cars nearby by the hour or day.
+Members may have to pay a monthly or annual membership fee in addition to car reservations charges.
 Gas, maintenance, insurance options, and a dedicated parking spot are included.
 Zipcar was founded in 2000 by Antje Danielson and Robin Chase.